lqzhgood/axios-multi-down/README.md

+# building... not finish

 # axios-multi-down

-Axios plugin, Speed up the download process by using multiple `Axios` GET requests to fetch a single file.
+Axios plugin, Speed up the download process by using multiple `Axios` requests to fetch a single file.

-building ...